Nexmo/station/_partials/stitch/guides/1-simple-conversation/ios.md

     }
 ```

-### 1.5 Stubbed Out Login
+### 2.6 Stubbed Out Login

 Next, let's stub out the login workflow.

 Create an authenticate struct with a member set as `userJWT`.
-For now, stub it out to always return the value for `USER_JWT`.
+For now, stub it out to always return the vaue for `USER_JWT`.

 ```swift
 // a stub for holding the value for private.key